LubomirGeorgiev/freetemplatesdownload.info/README.md

 6. Node Packaged Modules (www.npmjs.org)

-If you want to run it locally you can just download the whole repository from [here](https://github.com/LubomirGeorgiev/freetemplatesdownload.info/archive/master.zip) and copy it on a server with an `APACHE` and `PHP` support and it's just going to run work smoothly.
+If you want to run it locally you can just download the whole repository from [here](https://github.com/LubomirGeorgiev/freetemplatesdownload.info/archive/master.zip) and copy it on a server with an `APACHE` and `PHP` support and it's just going to run smoothly.
 It's that simple :)

 ___